dart-archive/www.dartlang.org/src/site/docs/tutorials/fetchdata/index.markdown

 ##Parsing JSON data

-Use the parse() function from the dart:json library to create Dart objects from a JSON string.
+Use the JSON.decode() function from the dart:convert library to create Dart objects from a JSON string.
-The example above initially populates the values in the form from this JSON string:
+The its_all_about_you example initially populates the values in the form from this JSON string:

 {% highlight dart %}